Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Ad3tjOha0JI.md

 ### Transcript

-> extensions on current map i mean there's still a lot of work to the current map that needs to be done i don't know if there are any plans to extend it per se, but i mean sometimes some of the work that will happen in the map will extend it in the sense that you will have more gameplay in that area yeah
+> extensions on current map I mean there's still a lot of work to the current map that needs to be done I don't know if there are any plans to extend it per se, but I mean sometimes some of the work that will happen in the map will extend it in the sense that you will have more gameplay in that area yeah